tomit4/brianhayes.dev/README.md

 -   [ ] FEATURE: Add navigation buttons at bottom of each blog post/defaults
 -   [ ] Add an up arrow to bring to beginning of article at bottom of every article/default.
 -   [ ] On Mobile only, intro screen gif is too low due to adjustments of menu bars on phones, adjust css accordingly (space svg and intro message a bit higher)
 -   [ ] On uglify script, change so it uses prettier instead to unminify files

+**Additionally:**

+-   [ ] Generate an RSS feed for this (I know, ugh...)
+-   [ ] Consider how to possibly automate RSS generation using bash, node, or python and implement said strategy if one is found
+-   [ ] Write custom 4** and 5** error pages and redirect nginx to those instead of defaults
+-   [ ] Write a bash script that will convert markdown into pug (specifically noting how to accomplish code blogs)